Constraints on Long-Ranged Interactions Between Dark Matter and the Standard Model: Introduction

 In most of this work, we focus for concreteness on forces described by Yukawa potentials, which are a highly general prediction for spin-independent forces.
 We will parametrize such potentials $V$ as

 where $\alpha_{\rm SD}$ is the characteristic strength of the new force compared to gravity, $G$ is Newton's constant, $m_{\rm S}$ ($m_{\rm D}$) is the mass of the Standard Model (dark matter) particle, and $q_{\rm S}$ ($q_{\rm D}$) is the charge of that particle, which we will assume to be order-one but potentially with either sign.
+Note that our parametrization of the strength relative to gravity means that we will frequently consider $\alpha_{\rm SD} \gg 1$ in this work.
+Such couplings will nonetheless generally be perturbative; we discuss exceptions in Appendix \ref{app:FiniteRangeHeating}.

 Crucially, a new Standard Model-dark matter force, as in Eq. \eqref{eq:YukawaSD}, involves a mediator coupled to both Standard Model particles and dark matter particles, and therefore also leads to a new force between Standard Model particles alone and between dark matter particles alone.
 These forces need not have similar strengths: letting $g_S$ ($g_D$) be the coupling to a Standard Model (dark matter) particle of charge $q_S=1$ ($q_D=1$), we have two independent degrees of freedom setting the three characteristic strengths: $\alpha_\SMSM = g_S^2/(4\pi)$, $\alpha_\DD = g_D^2/(4\pi)$, and $\alpha_\SD = g_Sg_D/(4\pi)$, with $\alpha_\SMSM$ ($\alpha_\DD$) defined analogously to $\alpha_\SD$ but for Standard Model-Standard Model (dark matter-dark matter) forces